-Consultation and engagement with the Identified Indigenous Groups (IIGs) on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
+Scope: Consultation and engagement with the Identified Indigenous Groups (IIGs) on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
 Monthly Continued engagement on environmental plans and permitting.
-Updated the Cultural Recognition Plan to reflect expected timelines, opportunities, and responsibilities.

-- Ongoing discussions with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, site visits, and construction and archaeological monitoring opportunities. - Ongoing initial and follow-up meetings between the Design-Builder and the IIGs. - Continued procurement discussions between the Design-Builder and the IIGs.

-- Continue engagement including site monitoring opportunities and agreements with IIGs - Coordinating additional site visits with interested IIGs. - Continue ongoing meetings between TI Corp and IIGs to develop a scope for Indigenous Cultural Awareness and Recognition opportunities that inform implementation of the Indigenous Cultural Awareness and Recognition Plan. - Continue engagement on environmental plans and permitting. - Facilitate further discussions between the Design-Builder and IIGs, as needed. - Discuss and develop job shadowing and mentorship opportunities for Indigenous youth.
+Highlights: Updated the Cultural Recognition Plan to reflect expected timelines, opportunities, and responsibilities.
+Ongoing discussions with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, site visits, and construction and archaeological monitoring opportunities.
+Ongoing meetings between the Design-Builder and the IIGs.
+Continued procurement discussions between the Design-Builder and the IIGs.
+Three-Month Continue engagement on site monitoring.
+Lookahead: Coordinating additional site visits with interested IIGs.
+Continue ongoing meetings between TI Corp and IIGs to develop a scope for Indigenous Cultural Awareness and Recognition opportunities that inform implementation of the Indigenous Cultural Awareness and Recognition Plan.
+Continue engagement on environmental plans and permitting.
+Facilitate further discussions between the Design-Builder and IIGs, as needed.
+Discuss and develop job shadowing and mentorship opportunities for Indigenous youth.